 This Evaluation Quotation Report has been prepared pursuant to Schedule 3 of the PAFA Scope.

 It has been prepared in good faith, and has been prepared using data and information provided by third parties, and whilst the Gas Transporters have used reasonable endeavours to ensure that it is accurate and appropriate, no representation or warranty is made as to it is accuracy or completeness of the information contained herein, nor its fitness for purpose, even where any such purpose has been advised.
-By its very nature is only able to contain indicative information and estimates (including without limitation those of time, resource and cost) based on the circumstances known to the Gas Transporters at the time of its preparation.
+By its very nature it is only able to contain indicative information and estimates (including without limitation those of time, resource and cost) based on the circumstances known to the Gas Transporters at the time of its preparation.
 Nothing in this document is intended to have any contractual or legal force.